Antibiotics for Diverticulitis

 Antibiotics for Severe/Complicated Diverticulitis

-Cefoxitin (Mefoxin) and cefotetan (Cefotan), intravenous 2nd generation cephalosporins, cover anaerobes and can be used as a single-antibiotic therapy for diverticulitis.
+Cefoxitin (Mefoxin) and cefotetan (Cefotan), intravenous 2nd generation cephalosporins, cover anaerobes and can be used as a single-antibiotic therapy for severe diverticulitis.

 plus metronidazole or clindamycin.
 Third-generation cephalosporins ensure Gram-negative coverage but don't cover anaerobes.